-A Minor in French Studies provides an opportunity for students to supplement their academic major through focused coursework in the language, literature and civilization of the French and Francophone world (i.e., Europe, North America, Africa, Asia, the Pacific and the Caribbean, as well as French-speaking communities in the U.S.).
+A Minor in French Studies provides an opportunity for students to supplement their academic major through focused coursework in the language, literature, and civilization of the French and Francophone world (i.e., Europe, North America, Africa, Asia, the Pacific, and the Caribbean, as well as French-speaking communities in the United States).

 French Studies is an interdisciplinary field of study, drawing on a broad range of courses in language, literature, film, history, and politics.
 The knowledge and skills gained from this minor can complement any program of study, deepening students' global competencies, cross-cultural perspectives, and awareness of a range of important cultural and social issues.